luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 I do admire deGrasse Tyson's efforts to bring the scientific process to the masses.
 And I hope he means well in (mis)stating that "science is true".

-Nonetheless, his conflation of "truth" with "science" and the implication that one should "believe" science worries me.
+Nonetheless, the conflation of "truth" with "science" and the implication that one should "believe" science worries me.
-I find it borderline-dangerous in our increasingly-polarized society.
+I, for one, find it borderline-dangerous in our increasingly-polarized society, which is more and more filled with separating beliefs.
-I am of the opinion that less "beliefs" that separate us would be good.
-And turning science into another belief system would not serve anyone.
+Adding science to this list of beliefs would not serve anyone.

-As a parting note, remember that Galileo Galilei was put into house arrest by the Roman Catholic Church for falsifying the theory that the Earth is in the center of the solar system[^galileo].
-Less of that would be good too.

-In this sense, I hope this blog convinced you that knowing what the **scientific process** is helps: it is **one of our best tools to correct our mistakes and our ignorance.**
+I hope this blog post clearly articulated that science is a (fallible) process and must not be blindly trusted.

 ---